ray155093/azure-docs.zh-tw/articles/storsimple/storsimple-ebod-controller-replacement.md

 <properties
-   pageTitle="更換 StorSimple EBOD 控制器 | Microsoft Azure" description="說明如何取下並更換 StorSimple 8600 裝置上的一個或兩個 EBOD 控制器。"
+   pageTitle="Replace a StorSimple EBOD controller | Microsoft Azure" description="Explains how to remove and replace one or both EBOD controllers on a StorSimple 8600 device." services="storsimple" documentationCenter="" authors="alkohli"
-   services="storsimple"
-   documentationCenter=""
-   authors="alkohli"